andrewsjuchem/go-expert-multithreading/README.md

 **Executing**

-After executing the file below, the app will prompt the user to enter a Brazilian postal code (CEP). e.g. "93520-575".
+When running the command below, the app will prompt the user to enter a Brazilian postal code (CEP). e.g. "93520-575".
 ```
 go run main.go
 ```